hse1032/Adversarial-Generation-of-Hierarchical-Gaussians-for-3D-Generative-Model/README.md

 ```

 ## Data preprocessing
-We exatly follow the data-preprocessing of EG3D, so please refer to them (https://github.com/NVlabs/eg3d).
+We exactly follow the data-preprocessing of EG3D, so please refer to them (https://github.com/NVlabs/eg3d).

 ## Training